-In short, icloud.com lets you view the photos you have in iCloud and download them one by one.
-There’s no way to download all photos at once through icloud.com.
+In short, iСloud.com lets you access your iCloud photos on PC through your browser: you can view, select all or several photos in iCloud and download them to your PC.
+There’s no way to download or select all photos at once through iСloud.com if you have more than 1000 items in your library.

-iCloud for Windows does let you download all of the photos without selecting them all one by one, but it doesn’t preserve the album structure (only downloads photos by years) and isn’t very stable in general and quite difficult to set up.
+iCloud for Windows does let you download all of the photos without selecting them one by one, but it doesn’t preserve the album structure (only downloads photos by years) and may be unstable in general or difficult to set up.

-CopyTrans Cloudly doesn’t let you view or select the photos, but it downloads all the photos and videos at once in the original format, size, and quality, and it also preserves your iCloud album structure.
-And it’s faster than both of the alternatives.
+CopyTrans Cloudly doesn’t let you view or select the photos, but it downloads all the photos and videos at once in the original format, size, and quality, while also preserving your iCloud album structure.
+In addition, it operates faster than both iCloud.com and iCloud for Windows.

 - Download all photos from iCloud with CopyTrans Cloudly